Have the freshest free hiking tips sent to you each month!

 You don't want to leave your buddy at home because s(h)e can't go along and get along, right?
 But sometimes hiking with dogs is not a good fit for the dog.

-A few considerations for potential trail dogs:
+A few considerations for sizing up potential trail dogs:

 Which breeds make good canine trail companions?